alex-lt-kong/7-segment-SHT-display/README.md

-# 7-segment-temperature-display
+# 7-segment-SHT-display

-Display current temperature on a 7-segment LED display (digital tube) from a DS18B20 sensor
+Display current temperature and relative humidity on a 7-segment LED display (digital tube) from a SHT31 sensor

 ## Installation